-A criminal conviction can be a reason for deportation.
+A criminal conviction can be grounds for deportation.
 All immigrants including those applying for a visa or green card, those who already have a visa or green card, and those with green cards applying for US citizenship can be deported under US immigration laws.
 Criminal conduct is a common reason why immigrants are placed in removal proceedings, especially if they are convicted of a crime of moral turpitude.

-There is no specific definition of a crime of moral turpitude in US immigration law, but it generally refers to conduct that shocks the public conscience as being inherently base, vile or depraved.
+There is no specific definition of a crime of moral turpitude (CMT) in US immigration law, but it generally refers to conduct that shocks the public conscience as being inherently base, vile or depraved.
 It conflicts with the rules of morality and the person committing the crime has been acting recklessly and often with evil intent.
 It is a concept that commonly includes crimes such as:

 - Intent to harm persons or things

 - Assault with intent to rob or kill

 In order to be deported based on committing a CMT, the person must have been convicted within 5 years after entering the US.
 They also must have been sentenced to confinement for at least one year.
 A crime considered of moral turpitude in which a sentence of less than one year was imposed would not necessarily be considered grounds of deportation.

 “I’ve had a decade of experience with Mr. Shusterman’s law firm.
 I used them for my immigration needs from H1 to citizenship.
 It is safe to say this is one of the most competent, professional and knowledgeable law firms.
 If there is a firm that can handle any possible immigration case routine or otherwise; then this is it.”

 - D. Chen, Phoenix, Arizona

 In these types of situations, it is up to the Immigration Judge on a case-by-case basis to determine if it is a crime of moral turpitude.
 The Judge will usually look at both the language of the law under which the person was convicted and the actual records and facts surrounding the conviction.
 It is up to them to decide if the crime was intentional and if the offender should be deported from the US.